-Apollo and Delilah: Our two newest llamas were born in May 2022.
+Apollo and Fauci: Our two newest llamas were born in May-June 2022.
 This picture shows Apollo at 4 days old, and Delilah behind him at 17 days old.
 Check out the size of Apollo’s ears!
 They won’t be joining us on the trail this year – they need a few years of growing first.
 But they can already run surprisingly fast!

 Daisy, Trillium and Tully: These three cuties born in 2020 have been learning to pack this spring, going on longer and longer hikes, learning how to stay behind the person or llama in front of them, and cope with obstacles on the trail.
 They’re not carrying panniers yet.

 Romie turns 5 in August.
 She started packing in 2021 and was prone to startle a bit at new things and sometimes didn’t like to stand still when loading.
 She’s easy to approach and has a sweet, cooperative disposition on the trail.
 She enjoys carrots as a reward!

-Stella is 4 years old, and in her first year packing in 2021, carried 25 lbs per side on all the hikes.
+Stella is 5 years old for 2023.
 She’s remarkably energetic, strong, and agile.
 She’s also smart: she figured out the ropes in minutes, practically playing jump rope.

 She’s quite tolerant when children approach her, though she’s a bit skittish about putting on her halter.

-Lola, daughter of Ilia, turned 5 this spring.
+Lola, daughter of Ilia, turns 6 this spring.
 She has been a particular pleasure to take on trips and to train.
 She is strong, easy to handle, with efficient movement, beautiful conformation, and superb endurance.
 She is curious, and reaches out with her nose to smell new people.
 She’ll even tolerate a pat and a hug after a while (unlike most of the llamas here).

-Physically she has the most ideal structure for packing that the author has worked with, which is why she has 2022 off for maternity leave: Delilah was born in May.
+Physically she has the most ideal structure for packing that the author has worked with, which is why she was off in 2022 for maternity leave: Delilah was born in May.